AISA-AISuperAgency/aisa-decision-intelligence-layer/examples/coordination-simulation.md

 How should work be coordinated so that:

-- priorities converge
+- Priorities converge
-- contributors remain aligned
+- Contributors remain aligned
-- effort compounds rather than fragments
+- Effort compounds rather than fragments
-- the system remains usable even without hierarchy
+- The system remains usable even without hierarchy

 ---